 Making a cannabis pain salve at home is easy and once you start using it, you will make it be a permanent part of your medicine cabinet.
 To prepare cannabis infused salve at home:

 Once it has hardened, it’s ready to use for chronic or acute localized pain like arthritis, sore muscles, and tension.
-You’ll notice an immediate relief.
+You’ll notice immediate relief after applying the cannabis infused pain salve.

 Take your massage to the next level by incorporating weed-infused coconut oil.